crutcher/crutcher.github.io-source/source/Tapestry/index.md

 > 📝 Note: careful readers may note that there exists a large body of work dedicated to the question of
 > how to implement $Matmul$ more efficiently.
 The point of this exercise is to use $Linear$ and $Matmul$
-> as a lens to examine data covariance in sharding block operations; and a naive treatment of $Matmul$
+> as a lens to examine data coupled ranging in sharding block operations; and a naive treatment of $Matmul$
 > is useful to these needs.
 > \
 > In a fully developed tensor expression sharding environment, it could be useful to hoist some